Police: Cobra missing from Ocala home

-Wildlife officials in Florida say an Ocala neighborhood should be on alert for a cobra that escaped from a home late last night.
+OCALA, Fla.
+(WOGX FOX 51) - Wildlife officials in Florida say an Ocala neighborhood should be on alert for a cobra that escaped from a home Monday night.

 “Residents in the area are urged to use caution until this snake has been captured,” an FWC release warned.
 “Although reclusive by nature, cobras are highly venomous and will strike out if they feel threatened.